SpaceAttorney/spaceattorney.github.io/_drafts/games-i-played-february-2022.md

 All that said, I am working through the post-game as I write this, so even though I have reservations about it and would definitely recommend playing the other games I've mentioned first, there's clearly _something_ here.
 The post-game in particular is pretty cool so far, although I doubt it'll inspire me to edit this entry when I wrap it up.

+## Dropped Games
+### Unexplored
+### Horizon: Forbidden West
+(note to self: talk about how dropping games is not about whether a game is good or bad, it's about learning to spend time wisely.
+The whole point of this procedure is acknowledgement that there are too many good games to play!)

 ## In Progess
 - _Umineko no Naku Koro ni_
 - _Elden Ring_